veigajoao/compliant-privacy/README.md

 The agent posts an on chain list of malicious transactions that every withdrawal must dissociate from in order to be considered licit.

+The Endgame goal is for this to become an EIP and be approved as a standard way to perform private transaction on Ethereum.
+That would give legitimacy to the AML concept and incentivize regulators and risk analysis firms to come to the table to discuss, improve and learn how to work with native privacy primitives in Ethereum.

 **It's important to notice that all considerations regarding maliciousness of transactions and withdrawals are performed by off chain agents that are NOT linked to the core protocol.
 The protocol is never going to lock funds based on an agent flagging it as possibly malicious - however centralized entities are going to chose not to interact with those funds based on their bad risk score**

 ## Architecture